xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide_part_2.md

 <a href="http://backendapi/internal">Moved Permanently</a>.
 ```

 Bit different response, but similar result.
 Which is better?
 Safeurl can handle redirects that targets allowlist, but it's additional library to your project.
-Now everyone is easy for new dependencies.
+You need to decide.

 ## Safeurl in details